Ru-Yin/Practice_Leetcode/README.md

 # Practice_Leetcode
-Record my resolutions of questions in Leetcode
+Record my solutions of questions in Leetcode